Parre87/django_project/README.md

 Postgres Database from Code Institute, I followed these steps:

-Submitted my email address to the CI PostgreSQL Database link above.
+Submitted email address to the CI PostgreSQL Database link above.
 An email was sent to me with my new Postgres Database.
 Paste URL into your env.py file and Heroku Config Vars as DATABASE_URL.